Skip to content

 Key TOs that are operating in Finland are TUI (including TUI Crystal Ski, and TUI Tours), and Hotelplan (Inghams, Santa’s Lapland brands).
 Canterbury Travels and Destinology, (both part of Brooklyn Travel group), Artisan Travel Company with brands (Aurora Zone, Activities Abroad), Transun.

 In terms of flight accessibility, Finnair are increasing their flights from the UK to Helsinki for the winter.
 There will be 29 flights a week from London Heathrow.
 A double daily frequency will run from Manchester from October and Edinburgh will have two extra flights per week, totalling up to six departures a week.
 Finnair is also increasing flights from Dublin to from eight to ten a week.
+British Airways’ subsidiary BA Euroflyer has opened a new route from Gatwick to Ivalo, with 2 weekly departures for the winter season 2024.

 Finland travel USP's